 David has been an organizational consultant and information designer since 1977.
 He is the author of John Wiley & Sons’ three-volume Visual Leadership Series as well as many of The Grove’s leading-edge group-process tools and models for facilitation, team leadership and organizational transformation.
 David is a master facilitator of large-scale group processes, strategic visioning and creative, future-oriented symposia.
 He frequently lends his coaching and design expertise to Grove project teams.
 His practice is informed by eight years of public affairs leadership development with the Coro Northern California Center for Civic Leadership.
 He holds a master’s degree from Medill School of Journalism at Northwestern University and

 President and Founder

 Laurie is a senior consultant who has worked in organizational consulting, team development and management since 1993.
 A seasoned graphic facilitator and trainer, she has designed and delivered numerous programs incorporating Grove Storymaps™ and experience-based training for corporations and public-benefit organizations.
+In entrepreneurial and turn-around situations she has successfully managed rapidly changing organizations.
 Laurie has an M.B.A from Simmons Graduate School of Management, with an emphasis on organizational development, and a B.S. in natural resource conservation from the University of California, Berkeley.